The Maths Department at Holy Family strives for excellence in all areas. We aim to build confident and resilient mathematicians.

 Depending upon the ability of pupils in each cohort, we can offer other qualifications to individuals such as 'Entry level certificate' maths qualification, for those pupils working towards GCSE level and 'Level 3 additional maths' for those pupils predicted the top grades in GCSE and who intend to study maths at a higher level.

 In English at Holy Family we believe that every child should have access to a deep and knowledge rich curriculum.
-We believe that our students should encounter the best of what has been thought and written, and this begins on day one of Year 7 when they delve into Gothic Literature.
+We believe that our students should encounter the best of what has been thought and written, and to that end, students study a breadth of text types including Shakespeare, modern plays, a different novel for each year of KS3, as well as poetry from around the world.

 Do you like animals, how the body works, investigating chemical reactions or do you see yourself as a future Nuclear Physicist?
 If the answer to these questions is “yes” then Science is for you.
 If the answer is “no” then there will still be many parts of your Science work that you enjoy.
 In short, Science is such a diverse subject that there is something for everyone!